crispinprojects/talkcalendar/README.md

 ### Raspberry Pi OS

 Raspberry Pi OS (64-bit) is a port of Debian Bookworm and by default it uses the Wayland compositor called [labwc](https://github.com/labwc/labwc).
-You need to use the Debian 12 code base to build Talk Calendar on a Raspberry Pi 4 and 5 running Raspberry Pi OS.
+Currently you need to use the Debian 12 code base to build Talk Calendar on a Raspberry Pi 4 and 5 running Raspberry Pi OS.
+However, Raspberry Pi are testing a Trixie version of Pi OS.
+Further details can be found [here](https://forums.raspberrypi.com/viewtopic.php?t=389477).

 ### Building on Fedora